ASE-ESRS/Group-Project/documentation/projectplan.md

 To maximise the efficiency and professionalism of the team during the development of this project a project plan is detailed below.
 The aim of this plan is to:

-- Improve communications with the client, outlining who will be responsible for maintaining contact and ensuring the correct execution of tasks accordingly.
+- Improve communications with the client, outlining who will be responsible for maintaining contact, and ensuring the correct execution of tasks accordingly.
 - Increase the transparency of our work by documenting the progress of the project development.
 - Ensuring the organisation of the team with unanimously agreed tasks and deadlines.
 - Set out the correct steps for conflict management within the team.